 Business Continuity Plan

 In order to protect the interests of our clients, Conning and subsidiaries, Conning Inc., Goodwin Capital Advisers.
 Inc and Conning Investment Products Inc. (“Conning”), have developed a Business Continuity Plan (the “Plan”) that provides an alternate work facility for Conning to transact business in the event of a significant business disruption, defined as any unplanned event that denies access to Conning’s primary facility in Hartford, Connecticut for a period of 24 hours or longer.
 The location of the alternate facility is within the State of Massachusetts.
 In the event of an emergency, this facility can accommodate key personnel within 24 hours of an emergency declaration.
 In addition to the Plan, Conning has Risk Management Policies and Procedures wherein operational, financial, and credit risk exposures have been recognized and mitigation strategies are identified.

 - Upon notification of a significant business disruption, the Massachusetts disaster recovery site will be activated and available within 24 hours.

 - All electrical and communications infrastructure have been installed to accept the additional equipment and personnel.
 Conning has a separate network infrastructure located at the Massachusetts facility that includes backup storage, servers and systems necessary to restore mission critical platforms located at Conning’s headquarters.
 With regard to back up of hard copy documents, all client and third-party contracts and other essential business records have been electronically stored.

-- Because Conning Investment Products, Inc. also acts as a finder of securities investors for other broker-dealers, provisions regarding client access to funds and securities are not relevant to the Plan.
+- Because Conning Investment Products, Inc. only acts as a finder of securities investors for other broker-dealers, provisions regarding client access to funds and securities are not relevant to the Plan.

 - Conning believes that enough data processing equipment is installed in the Massachusetts facility to fulfill all mission critical business needs, including any necessary regulatory reporting or communications with regulators and business constituents.